Current as of July 2018 | Download print version (in PDF)

-Argentina imposes a VAT with a standard rate of 21%, but some items are subject to rates of 10.5% or 27%.
+Argentina imposes a VAT with a standard rate of 21 percent, but some items are subject to rates of 10.5 percent or 27 percent.
 In principle, there is no minimum threshold for transactions.
 If an NPO has taxable services, it must register for VAT purposes or claim tax-exempt status, if applicable.

 Foreign grants may be subject to VAT if they consist of movable assets imported through customs.
 As a rule, sales of movable assets made by an NPO are subject to VAT at the relevant rates.
-An income tax-exempt NPO enjoys an exemption from VAT on the services it provides, including imported services (i.e., rendered abroad and used in Argentina), insofar as the services directly advance the NPO's specific purposes [VAT Law, Article 7, Subsection h, paragraph 6].
+An income tax-exempt NPO enjoys an exemption from VAT on the services it provides, including imported services (i.e., rendered abroad and used in Argentina), insofar as the services directly advance the NPO's specific purposes (VAT Law Article 7(h), paragraph 6).

 Some other tax laws confer special treatment on NPOs.
-For instance, the Minimum Deemed Income Tax Law exempts NPOs that are exempt from income tax [Article 3(c) of the Minimum Deemed Income Tax Law, No. 25,063, as amended].
-The tax on bank accounts is applicable as a rule at the rate of 0.6% on any debit from or credit to a checking account [Law 25,413, Decree Regulation 380/2001, Article 7].
+For instance, the Minimum Deemed Income Tax Law exempts NPOs that are exempt from income tax (Minimum Deemed Income Tax Law No. 25,063, as amended, Article 3(c)).
+The tax on bank accounts is applicable as a rule at the rate of 0.6 percent on any debit from or credit to a checking account (Law 25,413, Decree Regulation 380/2001 Article 7).
 Certain NPOs or the qualifying accounts that they use are exempt, such as those of religious institutions, school cooperatives, and accounts used for public funds which are shared by a national entity and an exempt NPO.
-Other eligible NPOs are subject to a reduced rate of 0.25% for credits and 0.25% for debits, according to Decree Regulation 1287/2001, such as NPOs that are both exempt from income tax and not subject to VAT on their supplies.
+Other eligible NPOs are subject to a reduced rate of 0.25 percent for credits and 0.25 percent for debits, according to Decree Regulation 1287/2001, such as NPOs that are both exempt from income tax and not subject to VAT on their supplies.
 NPOs are also exempt from some local regulations on property tax and turnover tax.

 No treaty to avoid double taxation on income is currently in effect between the United States and Argentina.

 Asociación Rosarina de Anestesiología c.
 Fisco Nacional.
-Corte Suprema de Justicia de la Nación, November 16, 2009, limited the application of the exemption, stressing that for the exemption to be granted, there must be a complete lack of economic or for-profit benefits for the associates.
+The Supreme Court of Argentina (Corte Suprema de Justicia de la Nación) in November 16, 2009, limited the application of the exemption, stressing that for the exemption to be granted, there must be a complete lack of economic or for-profit benefits for the associates.